Ian’s career is diverse, spanning private, public, sports, university, church and third sectors.

 Kevin was appointed as a Civil Service Commissioner on 1 October 2015.

-Sarah Laessig has a portfolio of roles across the public and private sectors.
-She is a Non-Executive Director of Valoot Technologies, a financial technology company; a Director of CG Pension Trustees Ltd.; a Non-Executive Director of LPP; and a member of the Board of Advisors of data.world, a data collaboration technology company.
+Sarah is a Non-Executive Director of Valoot Technologies, Local Pensions Partnership (LPP), and United Trust Bank (UTB).
+She is also a Director of CG Pensions Trustees Ltd., and a member of the Board of Advisors of data.world.
 Sarah is also a Commonwealth Scholarship Commissioner and a Visiting Executive at the London Business School.
-Sarah previously enjoyed an executive banking career at Citigroup.
+She previously enjoyed an executive banking career at Citigroup.

 Sarah was appointed as a Civil Service Commissioner on 1 October 2015.